nginxinc/nginx-azure-workshops/labs/lab1/readme.md

 <br/>

-## Deploy an Nginx for Azure Resource
+## Deploy an NGINX for Azure Resource

 <br/>